Māori politics: Māori parties

 Throughout the history of Māori participation in mainstream parties, there have been those who argue that Māori cannot truly be represented unless they have a separate group.
 In recent years, with the resurgence of Māori culture, these calls have increased.
 In 1979, a Labour MP, Matiu Rata, quit the party to form his own group, saying that Māori could not succeed if they were simply a component of a larger group.
 Later, Tuariki Delamere would say much the same thing, claiming that "you cannot be accountable to Māori if your first allegiance is to a political vehicle that is owned and controlled by Pākehā."
-Tariana Turia broke from the Labour Party to co-found the new Māori Party, which won four of the seven Māori electorates in the 2005 election which were held by the Labour party, and a fifth Māori seat in the 2008 election.
-The Māori Party entered a confidence and supply agreement with the Fifth National Government in 2008 and two of its MPs became Ministers outside Cabinet in that Government.
-This government was dissolved after the 2017 Election, in which the Māori Party lost all their seats in parliament and all Māori Electorate seats were captured by the mainstream Labour Party.
+Tariana Turia broke from the Labour Party to co-found the Māori Party (also called Te Pāti Māori), which won four of the seven Māori seats in the 2005 election previously held by the Labour Party, and a fifth Māori seat in the 2008 election.
+Te Pāti Māori entered a confidence and supply agreement with the Fifth National Government in 2008 and two of its MPs became ministers outside Cabinet in that Government.
+This government was dissolved after the 2017 election, in which Te Pāti Māori lost all its seats in parliament and all Māori seats were captured by the mainstream Labour Party.
+In the 2023 election, Te Pāti Māori won six of the seven Māori seats.

 Below are some of the parties which have been based around Māori voters, or which are sometimes seen as such.

-Mana Motuhake
+Mana Motuhake (1980-2005)

 Mana Motuhake, roughly translated as "self-government", was founded in 1979 as an independent Māori party by Labour MP Matiu Rata.
 Rata resigned from Parliament to contest a by-election under Mana Motuhake's banner, but was not re-elected.
 The party tried for some time to win the Māori electorates, but was never elected to Parliament.
 In 1991, Mana Motuhake joined the Alliance, a broad left-wing coalition.
 Under the Alliance, several Mana Motuhake members, including Sandra Lee-Vercoe and Willie Jackson, were elected to Parliament.
 When the Alliance split, Mana Motuhake remained with the hardline faction, which failed to retain any seats in Parliament.
 Mana Motuhake has since left the Alliance.

-Mana Māori Movement
+Mana Māori Movement (1993-2005)

 The Mana Māori Movement was founded by Eva Rickard, a former candidate of Mana Motuhake.
 Rickard objected to the decision by Mana Motuhake to join the Alliance, believing that a completely independent Māori party was required.
 Mana Māori contested the Māori electorates, but never won a place in Parliament.
 In the most recent election, it worked in coalition with Te Tawharau and Piri Wiri Tua.

-Mana Wahine
+Mana Wahine (1998-2001)

 Mana Wahine Te Ira Tangata, founded by former Alliance (Mana Motuhake) MP Alamein Kopu, stated its goal as promoting and protecting the interests of Māori women.
 Many of its opponents, however, claimed that the party was born out of Kopu's "opportunism", and denied that it had any real ideological commitment.
 Kopu was not re-elected.